-After trimming the fondant (I used the top of my turntable spice rack to place the cake on LOL) to fit snugly around the cake, I then piped on the spider webs.
+After trimming the fondant (I used the top of my turntable spice rack to place the cake on) to fit snugly around the cake, I then piped on the spider webs.

 I drew out the eyes and cut them from fondant using my drawing.
 Pasted them together with a little water and placed them on top of the cake.
 I used a tiny paintbrush dipped in water, squeezed out the excess and touched up the cake.
 Done!

-So all in all, even for my first time, I am pretty happy with it!
+So all in all, even for my first time, I was pretty happy with it!
 My daughter and the birthday girl loved it, so that’s what was most important to me.
-Glad I conquered yet another fear this summer!
-That’s two now, counting my experience with canning cherry pie filling.
+Glad I conquered yet another fear that summer!

 Here’s the fondant recipe. if you can get through it, watch the video I mentioned above, just remember it’s kinda longish.